staswerno/staswerno/README.md

 ❤️ i love working with the mern stack

-📚 i’m currently learning typescript and next.js
+📚 i’m currently learning typescript

 🎵 i have a lifetime of experience working in the music industry